 Whether you see yourself working in a lab, collaborating on a satellite, teaching students, or shaping public policy, the faculty in SLU's history department are here to help you develop into a global leader.

 Undergraduate History Experience

-Graduate Program in History
+Graduate Experience in History

-We are a U.S. News & World Report Top 100 history doctoral program.
+The department offers a U.S. News & World Report Top 100 history doctoral program.
 The reputation of our program is based, above all, on the strength of our faculty, whose research and publications have won national and international recognition.

 Ph.D. programs are offered in three specialization areas: medieval European history, early modern European history and United States history.
 M.A. programs are also available in these three areas as well as modern European history and world history.